 Unlike matrix org chart, functional org chart forms vertically.
 One person is required to report to only one top manager which can avoid disorders in taking directions and generate great efficiency in work.
-It provides employees with great opportunities to get promoted from strong sense of competition.
+It provides employees with great opportunities to get promoted from a strong sense of competition.

 Development of Specialists

 Expertise generates high efficiency in work and improves productivity level.
-Since people with similar skills cluster in the same departments, it is possible for workers to do tasks effectively and confidently with lower rate in occurrence of work-related mistakes because of assistance and advice from their department members.
+Since people with similar skills cluster in the same departments, it is possible for workers to do tasks effectively and confidently with a lower rate in the occurrence of work-related mistakes because of assistance and advice from their department members.